Kathleen Vaughan SSHRC Research-Creation Portfolio

 Nel mezzo del cammin: Glendon Forest (2016), 60 inches high x 60 inches wide, representing topographies and access limitations of this urban Toronto green space, adjacent to the Upper Don River and Sunnybrook Hospital.
 Photo: Michel Dubreuil.

 Context/Description: My series of five blanket-sized textile walking maps is a project of environmental justice, questioning who has the right to urban green space, with specific reference to woods and parks in Toronto and Montreal.
 The works use hand piecing, digital and hand embroidery to explore political ecologies and personal experience of these sites.
-Drawing on cartography, urban planning and geography, these works engage the embedded power dynamics of maps, working into the gap between the authoritative bird’s eye view and lived experience of a place over time: my maps use digital embroidery processes to version ‘official’ portions of a map – surveyed contours, texts, and labels in both French and English – and hand-stitching to record trajectories of walks taken over time.
+Drawing on cartography, urban planning and geography, and created with the digital embroidery technology of the Textiles & Materiality cluster of Milieux Institute, these works engage the embedded power dynamics of maps, working into the gap between the authoritative bird’s eye view and lived experience of a place over time: my maps use digital embroidery processes to version ‘official’ portions of a map – surveyed contours, texts, and labels in both French and English – and hand-stitching to record trajectories of walks taken over time.

 Kathleen Vaughan, Glendon Forest (detail), textile layering, digital and hand stitching.
 Photo: Michel Dubreuil

 Relationship to proposed project: This body of interdisciplinary research-creation construes the urban forest as a complex system and considers multiple aesthetic and ethical issues of access to urban nature – a version of the approach of the proposed Learning With the St. Lawrence.
-The success of the series in international exhibition (the only Canadian artwork selected for the International Textile Art Triennale in Riga, 2015) points to the broad resonance of the issues embodied by the work and its quality.
+The success of the series in international exhibition (Angell Woods was the only Canadian artwork selected for the International Textile Art Triennale in Riga, 2015) points to the broad resonance of the issues embodied by the work and its quality.
+These works have been the basis of two solo shows (Montreal, QC, and Dundas, ON) with accompanying catalogue, and have featured in several group shows.

 Nel mezzo del cammin: Lachine Canal (2014), 65 inches high x 142 inches wide in two panels, as installed, depicting gentrification and change alongside the linear park by the urban waterway.
 Textile piecing, digital and hand embroidery.
 Photo: Richard-Max Tremblay.